draios/onprem-install-docs/5.1/5.1.10/advanced.md

 at least one node.
 - `sysdig.postgresql.hostPathNodes`: This can be ignored if Sysdig Secure is not licensed or used in this environment.
-If Secure is used, then the parameter should be set to 1, regardless of the environment size setting.<br>
+If Secure is used, then the parameter should be set to 1, regardless of the environment size setting.

 ### Example